 Now, sit back, relax, and enjoy some of New Orleans' finest architecture.

-While on your journey to the outskirts of town you will pass through the first of the “American Neighborhoods”.
+While on your journey from the Central Business District to the outskirts of Uptown, you will pass through the first of the “American Neighborhoods”.

 Known today as the Central Business District, it was the first neighborhood for the American prospectors arriving in town shortly after the Louisiana Purchase in 1803.

 Many of the properties in this area date back to the 1820s.